rvm-prog/NEJM-Covid/README.md

 However, they do not discuss the problems that arise with fals positive test results in the general population.
 In this R project, we tried to complete the picture of reality based on the data provided.

 #### Download
 The R files and PNG files can be downloaded by pressing the **green Code button"** (right top of this window).
 Select **Download ZIP** at the bottom.
-Subsequently a zip file is downloaded which is called "NEJM-Covid master.zip
+Subsequently a zip file is downloaded with all the files.

 #### NEJM-Covid-master.zip
-In the NEJM-Covid-master.zip file, you will find 2 folders:  R-Code folder, PNG folder and a README.md file.
+In the NEJM-Covid-master.zip file, you will R-Code, PNGs and a README.md file.

 #### Create a new folder on your computer

 Put the .r files in this new folder.
 Start your RStudio with a **new project in this folder** and you are done.
-In the right lower corner of your Rstudio openingspage you will find under the **Files** tab all .r files that you can import to your project.You also find the datasets used in this project.
+In the right lower corner of your Rstudio openingspage you will find under the **Files** tab all .r files that you can import to your project.